 A more realistic approach would address the differences of the sclera colors from an ontological perspective rather than from an epistemological one.
-For similar to all natural phenomena whose physical appearance is not found in themselves but rather is created entirely in the consciousness of the observer, so too should we approach the whiteness of the sclera.
+We should approach the whiteness of the sclera in a manner similar to all natural phenomena whose physical appearance is not found in themselves but rather is created entirely in the consciousness of the observer.
 This color in itself must therefore be completely different from the way it looks and the same is true of the contrast between it and the dark color in the eyes of nonhuman primate.
-This physical contrast must be explained exclusively from within itself, i.e., from within a parallel contrast in the type of the mental configurations that it serves, otherwise the recognition of its existence would not have been imposed upon all of us.
+This physical contrast must be explained exclusively from within itself, i.e., from within a parallel contrast in the type of mental configurations that it serves, otherwise the recognition of its existence would not have been imposed upon all of us.

-As stated, the essential difference between the human mind and that of nonhuman primates is expressed in the fact that the former is comprised of opposite dimensions—that of ethical values on the one hand and that of specific, local needs on the other—while the latter is not.
-The emergence of humans therefore is first and foremost the emergence of awareness of ethical values, and, as we have already seen, only those documented in the Torah as its laws deserve to be considered “ethical values,” thank to their divine, unconditional nature.
-Now, if these values are meant to be expressed in man`s behavior we should not be surprised to find that as the mirror of the soul, human eyes as well emerged in the cosmic scenario with the visible portion (the sclera) of the membranes that cover the seat of his mind, the brain, lacking the pigmentation found in that of nonhuman primates and, thus, excelling in its whiteness.
+As was stated, the essential difference between the human mind and that of nonhuman primates is expressed in the fact that the former is comprised of opposite dimensions—that of ethical values on the one hand and that of specific, local needs on the other—while the latter is not.
+The emergence of humans is therefore first and foremost the emergence of awareness of ethical values, and, as we have already seen, only those documented in the Torah as its laws deserve to be considered “ethical values,” thanks to their divine, unconditional nature.
+Now, if these values are meant to be expressed in man`s behavior we should not be surprised to find that as the mirror of the soul, human eyes also emerged in the cosmic scenario with the visible portion (the sclera) of the membranes that cover the seat of his mind, the brain, lacking the pigmentation found in that of nonhuman primates and, thus, excelling in its whiteness.
 For similar to those ethical values that need nothing from the outside world but rather, radiate all of their light toward it, so too a body that is perceived as white is a body that absorbs none of the wavelengths reaching it, but rather reflects them all back to us.
-Thus, the fact that among all nonhuman primate only the sclera of humans is white merely expresses through his body the fact that mankind’s emergence is actually the emergence of awareness to ethics.
+Thus, the fact that only the sclera of humans is white, unlike that of all other primates, merely expresses through his body the fact that mankind’s emergence is actually the emergence of awareness of ethics.

-The polar contrast in the colors of the human eye reflects therefore man’s uniqueness as a creature graced with the freedom to choose between two opposite ways of life: between submission to his selfish needs, on the one hand, and striving to achieve absolute control over them, on the other.
-In the first case the ethical dimension serves man as a means to beautify his actions and glorify their destructive power by formulating an ideology that presents them as moral.
-In the second case the dimension of needs serves man as a means to actualize his spiritual values, his freedom.
-Man’s eyes, which through their gaze reflect his mind, reflect then the two poles of his spiritual structure.
+The polar contrast in the colors of the human eye therefore reflects man’s uniqueness as a creature graced with the freedom to choose between two opposite ways of life: between submission to his selfish needs, on the one hand, and striving to achieve absolute control over them, on the other.
+In the first case, the ethical dimension serves man as a way to rationalize his actions and glorify their destructive power by formulating an ideology that presents them as moral.
+In the second case, the dimension of needs serves man as a way to actualize his spiritual values, his freedom.
+Man’s eyes, which reflect his mind through their gaze, reflect then the two poles of his spiritual structure.